1999 South Africa Sevens

-The 1999 South Africa Sevens was an annual rugby sevens tournament that took place at the Danie Craven Stadium in Stellenbosch between 10–11 December 1999.
+The 1999 South Africa Sevens was an annual rugby sevens tournament that took place at the Danie Craven Stadium in Stellenbosch between 10 and 11 December 1999.
 It was the first edition of the South Africa Sevens with it being the second leg of the 1999–2000 World Sevens Series.
 Sixteen teams competed in the tournament and were divided into four groups of four with the top two teams qualifying for the quarter-finals.